QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

         u_{c,0} b_0 = u_{c,0} (n_0 - g_0) - u_{l,0} n_0  + \beta \sum_{s=1}^S \Pi(s | s_0) x(s)

-   by gradually raising :math:`\Phi` if the left side of :eq:`Bellman2cons` exceeds the right side and lowering :math:`\Phi` if the left side is less than the right side
+   by gradually raising :math:`\Phi` if the left side of :eq:`Bellman2cons` exceeds the right side and lowering :math:`\Phi` if the left side is less than the right side.

-4. After computing a Ramsey allocation,  recover the flat tax rate on labor from :eq:`LSA_taxr` and the implied one-period Arrow securities prices from :eq:`LS101`
+4. After computing a Ramsey allocation,  recover the flat tax rate on labor from :eq:`LSA_taxr` and the implied one-period Arrow securities prices from :eq:`LS101`.

 In summary, when :math:`g_t` is a time-invariant function of a Markov state :math:`s_t`, a Ramsey plan can be constructed by solving :math:`3S +3`